 2. Use Google Analytics Interests

-You can find an overview of interests report by navigating to Audience » Interests » Overview.
+You can find an overview of interests report in Google Analytics as well.
+Just go to Audience » Interests » Overview.

 3. Use Geographic Targeting